 Today, the Bowery is an entirely different place (see this recent post for details of same).
 CBGB is, of course, long gone, as are most of the surrounding concerns pictured above.
 Below is a shot of me standing in that same spot today.
 Not quite as cool, alas.

 4. Arto Lindsay, Ikue Mori and Tim Wright of D.N.A. standing on the north point where Madison Street meets St. James Place

-Of all the shots to track down, this one was probably my favorite.
-Regrettably, I have no idea who took this picture, but I originally believed the location to be the corner of Grand Street and East Broadway.
+Of all the shots to track down, this one was probably my favorite, taken by © Laura Levine.
+I originally believed the location to be the corner of Grand Street and East Broadway.
 But when I made the long trek down there to photograph it, it was immediately clear that said assumption was incorrect.
 That corner isn't nearly as sharp and pointed as the one in the photo.
 I walked around down there for a while, vainly hoping to stumble across it, but came up empty.
 Later that same day, I connected the dots by looking at a map of the Lower East Side and discovered that there was another pointed corner just a little ways south.
 I raced back down the Bowery, veering to the left on St James Place to where it intersects with Madison Street, and there it was.